Every 35 seconds, someone chooses MORE THAN ^

 Think carefully about your options

 It's your choice whether to insure your pet or not.
-Use the pointers in this guide to consider all the options open to you, what kind of cover is available and the costs involved if your pet has a pre-existing condition so you're able to make the right decision for you and your pet.
+Consider all the options open to you so you're able to make the right decision for you and your pet.

-It can be hard to imagine our pets injured or unwell but preparing for the unexpected can help you in the long run.
-If pet insurance is for you, pick from one of our four cover levels to choose from some great optional extras and cover your pet when they need it most.
+It can be hard to imagine our pets injured or unwell, but preparing for the unexpected can help you in the long run.
+Think about the three cover levels available, as well as the optional extras, to help make your choice.

 Get a pet insurance quote today